YanivHaliwa/GptLearnMyData/README.md

 This application is designed to train a GPT model to answer questions based on a set of data provided by the user.
 The application uses the GPT model from OpenAI and the Llama Index library to store and retrieve data.

+as for now the data accepted is:
+Files with extensions -   .doc, .docx, .txt, .html, xls, xlsx, csv also accepted is -  URL of website that contain the data.

 ## Prerequisites

 Before running the application, you need to install the required Python libraries.
 You can do this by running the following command: